centaurusgod/Image-Scrapping/README.md

 **Step 2** Click on Image section of the search and copy the URL from the address bar

-**Step 3** Select the directory you want to save the Images from the window & Hit download
+**Step 3** Input the number of images you want to scrap & Select the directory you want to save the Images from the window & Hit download

-**Caution** Donot click the running window otherwise it may go not-responding.

 ## Acknowledgments
 **Thank you @dearcutie Nirajan Poudel for the initiation of this script.**